Prime detecting quasi-modular forms in higher level: Introduction

 When detecting primes in the arithmetic progression $m\pmod{M}$, we may obviously add an arbitrary $g|S_{M',m'}$ for any arithmetic progression $m'\pmod{M'}$ that does not intersect the arithmetic progression $m\pmod{M}$.
 More generally, we may consider all the forms in the kernel of the sieving operator $S_{M,m}$.
-Thus $\ker(S_{M,m})$ sits naturally inside $\tilde{\Omega}_{m,M}$ as a subspace.
-Also, in view of Remark~\ref{rem3} below, it is also necessary to sieve the ``old-forms'' away from $f$ with the family $\{S_{N,n}\}_{(n,N)=1}$ of operators.
-Our main theorem asserts that, once this is done, what remains is Eisenstein.
+Observe that, in all the examples above, the cuspidal part was an element of the kernel of the corresponding sieving operator, after restricting to those $n$ relatively prime to the level).
+Thus $\ker(S_{M,m})$ sits naturally inside $\widetilde{\Omega}_{m,M}(\Gamma_1(N))$ as a subspace.
+Our main theorem asserts that, once we annihilate the contribution from the kernel of the sieving operator, what remains is Eisenstein.\footnote{One can readily justify excluding elements of the kernel in a reasonable definition of forms that detect primes in an arithmetic progression because \underline{within that arithmetic progression} elements of the kernel do not distinguish primes and non-primes, vanishing at \underline{every} integer in the arithmetic progression.}